mjhilton/jdr-testing-guides/Demo Guides/04 - Stubbing dependencies.md

 ## Extensions
 * Refactor repetatives tasks out into test set-up (`beforeEach`) and tear-down (`afterEach`) hooks
-* Write tests for an Angular controller that uses $http, and figure out how to control the dependency
+* Read up on how Angular handles dependency management and how you might control dependencies in this environment.
+This is much more similar to how static languages such as C# and Java manage dependencies.

 ## Set-up steps
 Same pattern as previous pracs